Can I Get a Michigan Medical Marijuana Card for ALS (Lou Gehrig's Disease)?

 Evidence base

-Patient surveys published in the American Journal of Hospice and Palliative Medicine have reported moderate-to-substantial symptom relief from cannabis use among ALS patients across multiple symptom domains including appetite loss, mood, pain, spasticity, and sialorrhea (excessive saliva).
+Patient surveys and case series published in the American Journal of Hospice and Palliative Medicine have reported moderate-to-substantial symptom relief from cannabis use among ALS patients across multiple symptom domains including appetite loss, mood, pain, spasticity, and sialorrhea.
+While there is no large randomized controlled trial of cannabis specifically for ALS, the symptom-management evidence base for cannabinoids in spasticity (well-established in MS), pain, and chemotherapy-induced symptoms (FDA-approved indications) provides indirect support for the symptom-management approach used in ALS palliative care.

 Michigan certification requirements